Norma Yaeger: Career

 In 1962, Norma Nahmias (married last name) became the first woman to enroll in Hornblower & Weeks, Inc.'s training program for stockbrokers.
 As a trainee, she demanded and got equal pay for equal work.
 She also requested and earned the right to join her male trainees on the New York Stock Exchange floor.
 Also, as a Registered Representative of Hornblower & Weeks, she was the only woman on their Management Advisory Board/After a divorce and her remarriage to Lawrence Yaeger, a general surgeon, she moved to Los Angeles, California.
 To further expand her career, she opened her own firm, Yaeger Securities, in 1981.
 She also registered the first Money Market Mutual Fund in California, The Liquidity Fund.

 When the Affirmative Action Bill passed in 1989, she started a second brokerage firm, Yaeger Capital Markets, in 1991, to service government Pension Plans.
 Already at the time, her licenses included the New York Stock Exchange(NYSE), National Association of Security Dealers (NASD), Chicago Board of Options, and the Commodity Exchange.

 With the sale of her brokerage firm in 1998, she retired and spent time traveling the world with her husband, Larry.
 She also gave lectures throughout the United States of America to share her advice with women on advancing their careers.
 Her first book, Breaking Down the Walls, a memoir of her remarkable life, was published in 2014 and is now being developed into a feature film.

 Norma was honored with The United States Congress Award on her retirement.
 The award was presented to her by Rep. Loretta Sanchez on February 25, 1999.

 Personal life

-She currently lives in California.
+Yaeger currently lives in California.
 She raised five children, three of her own and two of her husband's.
 She spends a lot of time with her children and grandchildren.
 She still follows the stock market with much interest.
 Norma gives lectures to encourage and inspire women.
 She loves sports, especially skiing.